umanovskis/baremetal-arm/doc/09_context_switch.md

 Our goal is to have the system-critical code, including the scheduler itself, running in supervisor mode, and to have the various tasks run in user mode.
 These modes aren't just different names for doing the same thing, they have different privilege levels.
 User mode code is the only *unprivileged* mode in ARMv7-A, running at what ARM calls the `PL0` privilege level.
 There are instructions and areas of memory that unprivileged code cannot access.
 For example, enabling or disabling interrupts, like what we did in Chapter 7, is only possible from privileged code.
 Such a concept of privilege levels is used to prevent the majority of the code that runs on a system from making the whole system unusable.
 This is why some program you're running on your PC cannot easily do something like disable the keyboard for the whole system.

+Such separation isn't a remotely new approach.
+The x86 architecture has had so-called protected mode, with different privilege levels, since the Intel 80286, and became widely adopted as of Windows 3.0 running on Intel's 80386 CPUs.

 The first step to start running in user mode is to go back to our startup code in `startup.s` and the linker script in `linkscript.ld` to also set up a stack for user mode, like we previously did for other modes.
 We define stack boundaries in `linkscript.ld` similarly to other stacks, for example to place it after the IRQ stack:

 ```